Here is a list of sunflower fields in Texas for summer/fall 2023 visits.

 Texas Hill Country

 Fredericksburg – Wildseed Farms – late summer blooms of sunflowers, but there is no wrong time to go March through October at this farm.
 It seems there is always something growing in the fields.
 Plus, you can take a hike on the walking path while viewing the gardens.
 Note – this is not a cut-your-own flower farm but a store where you can buy seeds and Texas memorabilia.
+And now they offer wine tastings!

 • Sweet Berry Farms